Search by Keyword

 American Releases

-Although the song never appeared on a single in the US or Britain, it did appear on an EP in the states.
+Although the song never appeared on a single in the US or Britain, it did appear on an EP in America.
 The “Meet The Beatles!”
-Compact 33 disc, made for American jukeboxes, included the song as the first of three on side two.
+Compact 33 disc, manufactured for American jukeboxes, included the song as the first of three on side two.
 This disc was also issued sometime in January of 1964.

-Although the song made an appearance in the movie “A Hard Day’s Night,” it did not appear on the soundtrack album, probably due to its already having been released on another album as had "She Loves You," "All My Loving" and "I Wanna Be Your Man," these also appearing in the film.
+Although "Don't Bother Me" appeared in their movie “A Hard Day’s Night,” it did not make it onto their soundtrack album, most likely due to its already having been released on another album as had "She Loves You," "All My Loving" and "I Wanna Be Your Man," these also appearing in the film.

-Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
-These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Meet The Beatles" were released in this portable format, "Don't Bother Me" being on one of these releases.
-These "Playtapes" are highly collectable today.
+Sometime during 1967, Capitol released Beatles music on the brand new but short-lived format "Playtapes."
+These tape cartridges did not have the ability of including entire albums, so two four-song versions of "Meet The Beatles" came out in this portable format, "Don't Bother Me" being on one of them.
+These "Playtapes" have become very hard to find today.

 The song appeared on compact disc for the first time on February 26th, 1987 on “With The Beatles” in mono, a vinyl edition being released on July 21st, 1987.
 A remastered stereo version of this album was released on CD on September 9th, 2009 and on vinyl on November 13th, 2012.
-The November 15th, 2004 released box set “The Capitol Albums, Vol. 1” contains the song in stereo and "Type B" foldover mono as originally heard on the "Meet The Beatles!" album.
+Their November 15th, 2004 released box set titled “The Capitol Albums, Vol. 1” contains the song in stereo and "Type B" foldover mono as originally featured on the "Meet The Beatles!" album.

-On September 9th, 2009, the box set “The Beatles In Mono” was released featuring “Don’t Bother Me” in an impressively clean remastered mono condition.
+On September 9th, 2009, the CD box set titled “The Beatles In Mono” came out that featured “Don’t Bother Me” in an impressive remastered mono condition.
+The vinyl edition was first released on September 9th, 2014.

 Live Performances

 Curiously, The Beatles never performed the song in any live performance.
-September 12th, 1963, when the song was completed in the studio, was the last time the band ever touched it.
-The song was never performed by George during his solo years either, even on his 1991 tour of Japan where he resurrected many of his Beatles-written material.
-“Don’t Bother Me” was so inconsequential that it didn’t even get performed during the “Concert For George” tribute show after his death.
+September 12th, 1963, when the track was completed in the studio, was the final time the group ever touched it.
+This song was never performed by Harrison during his solo years either, even on his 1991 tour of Japan where he resurrected many of his Beatles-written material.
+“Don’t Bother Me” was so inconsequential that it did not even get performed during the “Concert For George” tribute show after his death.
 It’s a shame that such a finely crafted first composition by a highly respected songwriter wouldn’t be recognized for what it was.

 Conclusion

-George Harrison had an unfortunate experience in his formative years as a songwriter.
-He was eclipsed by two of the most gifted songwriters history has known.
-Therefore, his attempts to be heard as a composer went largely unnoticed and viewed as inconsequential.
-George Martin refused to spend much time on George Harrison compositions simply because they would not be the ‘money-makers.’
-Therefore, his songs were rushed through quickly in order to pacify the composer.
-Even Lennon and McCartney viewed George’s songs as secondary, in this case not providing backing vocals where they would naturally fit as well as adding exotic instruments on the overdub track.
+George had an unfortunate experience during his formative years as a songwriter.
+He was eclipsed by two of the most gifted songwriters history has ever known.
+As a result, his attempts to be taken seriously as a songwriter went mostly unnoticed, being viewed to be inferior and inconsequential.
+George Martin refused to spend much time on his songs simply because these would not be the ‘money-makers.’
+Harrison's songs were therefore rushed through quickly in order to pacify the guitarist.
+Even John and Paul saw George’s songs as secondary, in this case not offering to provide backing vocals where they would naturally fit but instead adding somewhat exotic instruments on the overdub track.

-However, “Don’t Bother Me” did not go unnoticed in the media.
+However, Harrison's “Don’t Bother Me” didn't go unnoticed with the media.
 William Mann, in his historic review of The Beatles’ music in the London paper The Times, touched on this song in a somewhat flattering way.
-In comparison to Lennon and McCartney’s songwriting technique, he describes the song as “harmonically a good deal more primitive, though it is nicely enough presented.”
+In comparison to John and Paul’s songwriting technique, he described this track as being “harmonically a good deal more primitive, although this is nicely enough presented.”
 Not bad for someone’s first stab at songwriting.

-It was only towards the end of The Beatles career that Harrison’s compositions were treated with the same ‘tender loving care’ as the other songs, including string arrangements and multiple overdub sessions.
-This lack of encouragement from George Martin has caused him to go on record expressing his regret at not having nurtured Harrison as a composer.
-Both Lennon and McCartney had admitted their reluctance to encourage George.
-In 1969, in conversation with Paul, Lennon had said, “We always carved the singles up between us…We’ve never offered George b-sides; we could have given him a lot of b-sides, but because we were two people you had the a-side and I had the b-side.”
+It was only towards the end of The Beatles' career that Harrison’s compositions were treated with the identical ‘tender loving care’ as the other songs, including string arrangements and multiple overdub sessions.
+This lack of encouragement from George Martin has caused the producer to go on record expressing his regret at not having nurtured Harrison as a composer.
+Both Lennon and McCartney had sadly admitted their reluctance to encourage George.
+In 1969, in conversation with Paul, John stated: “We always carved the singles up between us…We'd never offered George b-sides; we could have given him a lot of b-sides, but because we were two people you had the a-side and I had the b-side.”
 McCartney then responded, “I think that until now, until this year, our songs have been better than George’s.
 Now this year his songs are at least as good as ours.”
-In later years, McCartney has admitted that George “became very good, writing a classic like ‘Something.’”
+In later years, Paul admitted that George “became very good, writing a classic like ‘Something.’”

-Nonetheless, for 1963, “Don’t Bother Me” was unlike anything the Beatles had done before.
-It truly set the stage for the growth and maturity that The Beatles were soon to project in their songwriting as the years progressed.
+Nonetheless, for 1963, “Don’t Bother Me” was unlike anything The Beatles had released before.
+This truly set the stage for the growth and maturity that the group was soon to project in their songwriting as the years progressed.
 The subject matter of this song, as well as the mood it portrayed, showed The Beatles as capable of doing more than making us feel good.
-It showed they were capable of writing songs that were creative and expressive in any subject matter.
-And, without many people realizing it to this day, it was George Harrison who first began to expand those boundaries.
+This showed they were capable of writing songs that were creative and expressive with any subject matter.
+Without many people realizing it to this day, it was George Harrison who first began to expand those boundaries.

 Song Summary